jfvilasPersonal/oberkorn/docs/installation.md

  - A *Cluster Role*.
 The permissions needed by the controller are defined inside a cluster role named 'jwta-controller-sa'.
  - Finally, a *Cluster Role Binding* named 'jwta-controller-crb' assigns the cluster role to the created service account.

-You can check whether the controller ready by examining controller stdout (the logs of the pod) and searching for the message "JWTA comntroller is watching events...".
+You can check whether the controller ready by examining controller stdout (the logs of the pod) and searching for the message "JWTA controller is watching events...".

 ## Next step
 Everyting is ready!
 Next you should check if there is any special configuration that you must perform depending on the ingress controller you are using.
 Continue to [Ingress configuration](/ingress-configuration).